DynamicQuery/DynamicQuery/README.md

 <img src="DynamicQuery/Images/DynamicSelect.jpg" width="200" height="160">

+If we don't need the filtering capabilities and simply want to use the selection capabilities, just use DynamicSelect.
 DynamicSelect is a library aimed at allowing developers to easily shape their data at run time by specifying the fields that they want.
 It would then dynamically perform the neccessary joins for you through `EntityFramework Core`.

 # Example